ngokhoa1202/cs-note/programming/cpp/fundamentals/Essential operation.md

 // std::move converts a value to rvalue const ArrayList list4{std::move(ArrayList{4})}; // move constructor
 ```
-- According to the C++17 standard (§12.8), copy elision is guaranteed when:
+- According to the C++17 standard, copy elision is guaranteed when:
 	- A temporary object is used to initialize a variable of the same type
 	- And the temporary is not otherwise used.
 ### Move assignment